theobald-software/theobald-software.github.io/_includes/_content/en/bw-open-hub-services/open-hub-services-extraction-settings.md

 Enter the data of your gateway service (*sapgwXX*, where XX is the system number).

 #### Program ID
-Enter the program ID from the [RFC destination](https://kb.theobald-software.com/general/maintaining-rfc-destinations).
+Enter the program ID of the SAP RFC destination.